Some cultural differences for foreign vendors of Turkish property:

 Please note that Didim Sun Properties also receives 3% commission from the buyer.
 It is standard practice in Turkey for buyer and seller to pay 3% sales commission (different companies will charge different commission rates) but all official agencies receive commission from buyer and seller.

 Shop around for agencies to sell your property, if you plan to use multiple agencies.
 Charges vary from 3% - 15%.
-Levels of service vary equally.
+Check what exactly is included within the agencies fees - all aspects of conveyancing?
+Or just the bare minimum?
+At DSP we include ALL aspects of conveyancing.

 We choose the right to select some properties for enhanced advertising (at zero cost to the vendor).